-The CANYON is really no different from the V6, especially on the performance front, 0-100 km/h is achieved in a claimed 8.0 seconds, we conducted a bit of our own testing and we were very close to those figures, the 100 km/h coming up in a brisk 8.9 seconds and the quarter-mile was dispatched in 16.00, a couple of years back you would have laughed at the prospect of a 1.8-tonne behemoth that can carry five and boast a towing capacity of 3000 kg to achieve those numbers.
+The CANYON is no different from the V6, especially on the performance front, 0-100 km/h is achieved in a claimed 8.0 seconds, we conducted a bit of our testing and we were very close to those figures, the 100 km/h coming up in a brisk 8.9 seconds and the quarter-mile was dispatched in 16.00, a couple of years back you would have laughed at the prospect of a 1.8-tonne behemoth that can carry five and boast a towing capacity of 3000 kg to achieve those numbers.

-Fuel economy is claimed at just 9.0 litres per 100 kilometres, however, during our test tenure, those numbers proved that to be very accurate, albeit slightly higher, but I really have no complaints especially when a vehicle weighs so much.
+Fuel economy is claimed at just 9.0 litres per 100 kilometres, however, during our test tenure, those numbers proved that to be very accurate, albeit slightly higher, but I have no complaints especially when a vehicle weighs so much.
 The CANYON provides endless hard acceleration and relentless thrust, this is all due to the magic the engineers have implemented into the V6, the vehicle will go into a temporary over-boost mode that gives the driver a full complement of 180 kW and 580 Nm of torque, this additional power is available for a short period of 10 seconds but it is more than sufficient to rocket past any obstacle.

-It’s a pity that I didn’t have the opportunity to test its off-road capabilities, but I am certain that my previous experiences with the AMAROK have been translated into the extremely capably chassis.
+It’s a pity that I didn’t have the opportunity to test its off-road capabilities, but I am certain that my previous experiences with the AMAROK have been translated into an extremely capably chassis.
 The drivetrain features a host of technological advancements that will come in handy during an excursion.
 Features include tyre pressure monitor, Electronic Stabilisation Programme (ESP), Electronic Trailer Stabilisation, Hill Descent Assist, Off-Road ABS with Hill Hold Assist.

-It is evident that the Bakkie segment is creeping into the luxury sedan market and managing to steal some loyal consumers.
+The Bakkie segment is creeping into the luxury sedan market and managing to steal some loyal consumers.
 I for one would not mind having a vehicle that provides all-round capability and utility with one breath.
 The CANYON provides ample performance, great comfort and has the added benefit of being able to ruff it out with the toughest of the opposition.

 There is not much I can fault with the CANYON, it does everything it claims to do and well.
 Would I take up finance and add it as a daily vehicle?
-Yes, without a doubt, it’s a pity that the 190kW AMAROK is knocking on our shores, expect a Q4 arrival, and as I have always maintained, the higher the power the better the experience, so if you intend to embarrass a number of hot hatches hang on to your horses and hold tight for the upcoming powerhouse.
+Yes, without a doubt, it’s a pity that the 190kW AMAROK is knocking on our shores, expect a Q4 arrival, and as I have always maintained, the higher the power the better the experience, so if you intend to embarrass many hot hatches hang on to your horses and hold tight for the upcoming powerhouse.